Anambra State Library Board: Divisional libraries with Branch/Community libraries in Anambra State Library Board

 The three Divisional libraries in Anambra State Library Board are Onitsha, Nnewi, and Abagana.
 These are located in major cities and towns in the state which in turn represent the three senatorial districts in the state.
 Thus, the Onitsha Division represents the Anambra North Senatorial District, while Nnewi Division represents the Anambra South Senatorial District and Abagana Division represents Anambra Central Senatorial District, respectively.

 Onitsha Divisional Library is located in the commercial nerve center of the country which is Onitsha, which has the biggest market in West Africa.
 Onitsha is in Onitsha North local government area.
 The library serves all the residents of Onitsha and its environs.
 The branch/community library under it is Atani.
 Atani community library reports to Onitsha Division which reports to the headquarter at Professor Kenneth Dike State Central Library Awka where the State Library Board is situated.

 Nnewi Divisional Library is located in Nnewi city that is known as the machine parts market in Anambra state.
 The Division serves the residents of Nnewi and its environs.
 The branch/community libraries under Nnewi are Amichi, Ihembosi, and Ozubulu, respectively.

 Abagana Divisional Library is located in Abagana town in Aniocha local government area of Anambra State.
 It serves the residents of Abagana and its environs.
-The branch community libraries under Abagana are Adazi, Ajalli and Mkpologwu, respectively.
+The branch community libraries under Abagana are Adazi, Ajalli and Nkpologwu, respectively.

 However, one of the Divisional libraries, Nnewi, and a branch community library, Atani are no longer functional because of the challenges from the communities where they are situated.
 The State Library Board has not been able to resolve the issues for some years now.
 Hence, Nnewi and Atani libraries have been under lock and key for several years now without rendering information services to the dwellers.
 Again, the Anambra State Library Board and its public libraries have been noted to face some challenges like inadequate funding, poor conditions of service and prospects for the staff, insufficient ICT infrastructure, and staff with ICT skills.